 Anais grew up in Hudson County, New Jersey where she was enriched by its ethnically diverse neighborhoods and (sometimes) hip urban vibe.
-She left HudCo to study at Lehigh University in Pennsylvania, and shortly after graduating with a degree in Economics moved to Costa Rica at age 22.
-Seven years later, age 29, she moved back to her hometown and joined the tech startup word as a wearer of many hats, most of them digital.
+She left HudCo to study at Lehigh University in Pennsylvania, and shortly after graduating with a degree in Economics moved to Costa Rica.
+Seven years later, she moved back to her hometown and joined the tech startup word as a wearer of many hats, most of them digital.

 Her interest in reading and writing began baby teeth young.
 Her parents encouraged her reading at a young age.
 She was raised with values and beliefs distinctly American and Cuban – often complementary, sometimes conflicting.
 That upbringing influences the way she writes and digests fiction.
 For example, she is easily seduced by the paranormal, like her grandmothers, but has the American academic tendency to pretend she totally isn’t because science.
 When faced with spooky noises in the night her instinct is to explain it with quasi-metaphysical jargon as she stumbles over herself in a panicked flight to the bedroom light switch.